 Code completion for translations or domains

 You can query the Translator service for specific messages by key and domain.
-In the editor, press Ctrl+Space to invoke code completion and do any of the following:
+In the editor, press Ctrl+Space to invoke code completion for any of the following:

 Provide a key, which determines the translation to fetch.